su1yu4n/su1yu4n/README.md

 # About
 Hi, I’m @su1yu4n / 随缘.
-I'm a member of the CTF team @Nepnep. \
+I'm a member of both teams, Nepnep and @XDSEC.  \
 I’m interested in **modern mathematics**, **cryptology**(especially public key cryptography) and knowledge about underlying computer system.
-I’m currently reading the Arithmetic of Elliptic Curves(GTM106), the algebraic number theory part in Napkin and papers on FHE. \
+I’m currently reading the Arithmetic of Elliptic Curves(GTM106), the algebraic number theory part in Evan Chen's Napkin and papers on FHE. \
 I love Vocaloid and I've been collecting some nice songs on bilibili.
 [Here](https://space.bilibili.com/486203906/favlist?fid=1416101706)'s a collection of the best songs I've ever heard.
 <!--- - 💞️ I’m looking to collaborate on ... --->